libellux/Libellux-Up-and-Running/docs/ossec/README.md

   </remote>
 ```

-Additionally add the agentless types to our configuration.
+Additionally add the agentless types to the configuration.

 ```xml
   <agentless>